 - *Drinking Red Wine – If your face turns red after drinking red wine or other alcoholic beverages, you may be suffering from rosacea.
 Spicy foods, citrus fruits and caffeine may have the same effect as well because blood rushes to your skin’s surface.
 To stop the splotches fast, sip water in between cocktails and stick with milder versions of foods that have this effect.

 - *Inclement Weather – Extreme temperatures can cause ‘seasonal blotchy skin,’ which is manifested by a heat rash that causes red splotches to appear on the face, neck and chest.
-High winds – particularly on days that are dry – can also cause skin to develop blotchy patches and chapping of the cheeks and neck.
+High winds – particularly on days that are dry – can also cause skin to develop blotchy red patches and chapping of the cheeks and neck.
 Some people suffer from seasonal blotchy skin in the spring because of skin-irritating allergens in the air.

-4. Physical Activity – A regular work out is fine, but sometimes this can be a trigger for splotches on your skin.
+4. Physical Activity – A regular work out is fine, but sometimes this can be a trigger for red splotches on your skin.
 As your heart rate and body temperature increase, a higher amount of blood is pumped to your vital organs, which include the skin.
 To prevent this from causing problems, make sure to cool down immediately – wipe your face and body with a cool towel.

-5. Over-Exfoliating – Proper exfoliation is an important part of managing blotchy skin – or any skin type for that matter.
+5. Over-Exfoliating – Proper exfoliation is an important part of managing blotchy face skin – or any skin type for that matter.
 After all, we need to shed approximately 50 million skin cells a day.
 However, many people are what we call “exfoliation junkie.”
-They exfoliate too often or too harsh that rubs skin the wrong way, causing inflammation and blotchiness.
+They exfoliate too often or too harsh that rubs skin the wrong way, causing inflammation and skin blotchiness.
 For this reason, you need t:

 - *Exfoliate according to your skin type; people with oilier skin need to do it more often.
 As a general rule, exfoliating two to three times a week is fine